SilvaSupportSolutions/Network-Troubleshooting-Simulator/README.md

 I built this project while studying Systems Analysis and Development and learning more about troubleshooting workflows, incident handling, and front-end development.

+Why This Project?

+Rather than building another generic CRUD, I created a realistic Network Troubleshooting Simulator.

+This project allows me to practice real-world technical support skills (incident analysis, diagnostics, and escalation) while also improving my front-end development abilities by building a functional and visually appealing tool.

 ## Project Overview

 This project simulates common support incidents using a browser-based interface.